n0rmski/projectH/README.md

 # projectH
 Here are scripts for

-Making contigs from the MHC region from homozygous indivuals
+Making and filtering contigs from the MHC region from homozygous indivuals

 Turning contigs into superscaffolds that cover the MHC (Contigula_)